nes-lab/shepherd/docs/dev/improvement_for_memory_interface.rst

 Goals
 -----

-- our goal is to remove overhead, bottle-necks and boost the performance mainly for the gpio sampling to reliable frequencies, hopefully in the range of 8 - 16 MHz
+- our goal is to remove overhead, bottle-necks and boost the performance mainly for the gpio sampling to reliable frequencies in the range of 8 - 16 MHz
 - the gpio sampling is currently varying from 840 kHz to 5.7 MHz with a mean of 2.2 MHz
 - the main point of attack will be